Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Learn about nature at your own pace through hands-on experiences.
 Each week features a different topic with a naturalist available to share insights and answer questions.
 Activities change weekly and may include self-guided activities such as a short hike, exhibit discovery or using an exploration kit.
 Designed for individuals, families and learners of all ages.
 Drop in anytime, no registration required.
 Free.

-Drop-In Discoveries: Raptors of Minnesota
+Drop-In Discoveries: Richardson

 Drop-In Discoveries: Snakes